BP Takes $1.5 Billion Charge Related to U.S. Tax Overhaul -- Update

-LONDON – BP PLC is joining a host of companies whose earnings will be dented by the U.S. tax overhaul, saying Tuesday it would suffer a roughly $1.5 billion accounting charge in the fourth quarter because of the legislation.
+LONDON – BP PLC said Tuesday it would take a $1.5 billion accounting charge in the fourth quarter related to the U.S. tax overhaul, though it said the longer-term benefits of a corporate tax cut would be positive.

 Continue Reading Below

-The charge, which won't affect the company's cash flow, highlights the wide-ranging impact of changes to the American tax code enacted by Congress and signed by President Donald Trump late last year.
+The charge, which won't affect the company's cash flow, highlights the wide-ranging impact of changes to the American tax code enacted by Congress and signed late last year by President Donald Trump.
 The accounting hit will weigh on BP's version of net earnings for the fourth quarter of 2017, a period when profits were expected to surge because of buoyant oil prices.

 BP said the tax bill would help the company in the long term, reducing the corporate tax rate it and other companies pay in the U.S. to 21% from 35%.